Red Velvet Cupcakes

 • pinch of salt

-• 2½ cups (313 grams) confectioners’ (powdered, icing) sugar
+• 4 cups (452 g) confectionersโ€™ (powdered, icing) sugar

 Instructions

 • Prep pans and preheat.
-Preheat the oven to 350° F/180oC.
-Line cupcake pans with paper liners.
+Preheat the oven to 350ยฐ F/180oC.
+Line cupcake pans with paper liners.ย

 • Alternate the flour and buttermilk.
 Stir vinegar into buttermilk.
 Add and alternate the flour and buttermilk mixture, starting and ending with the flour mixture into the butter mixture.
 Beat just until combined.
 Do not overmix.
+1 cup (240 mL) buttermilk 1 teaspoon distilled white vinegar

 • Bake.
-Divide the batter between the prepared paper liners, filling each about 2/3 full.
-Bake for about 18 minutes, or until a toothpick inserted in the center comes out clean.
+Divide the batter between the prepared paper liners, filling each about 2/3 full.ย Bake for about 18 minutes, or until a toothpick inserted in the center comes out clean.
 Allow to cool in the pan for 5 minutes, then transfer to a cooling rack to cool completely.
-Frost cooled cupcakes as desired.
+Frost cooled cupcakes as desired.ย

 • Make the frosting.
 To make the frosting, combine the cream cheese and butter in the bowl of an electric mixer.
 Beat on medium-high speed until well combined and smooth, about 2-3 minutes.
 Mix in the vanilla extract.
-Gradually beat in the confectioners’ sugar and pinch of salt until totally incorporated, increase the speed and then beat until smooth.
+Gradually beat in the confectionersโ€™ sugar and pinch of salt until totally incorporated, increase the speed and then beat until smooth.
 Frost cooled cupcakes as desired.
 (I used a large, unlabeled star tip to frost these cupcakes.)
+8 oz.
+(227 g) cream cheese 8 tbsp.
+(113 g) unsalted butter 2 tsp. vanilla extract pinch of salt 4 cups (452 g) confectionersโ€™ (powdered, icing) sugar

 Notes